bmordue/snowline/docs/ui_features.md

 Users should be able to select the geographic region they are interested in.

 *   **Search Box:** A geocoding search box to find a specific place by name.
-*   **Predefined Regions:** A dropdown menu of interesting regions (e.g., "The Alps," "The Himalayas," "Sierra Nevada").
+*   **Predefined Regions:** A dropdown menu of interesting regions.
+Given the project's focus, this will include:
+    *   Scotland
+    *   The Cairngorms
+    *   Ben Nevis
 *   **Custom Region:** A drawing tool that allows users to draw a polygon on the map to define their own region of interest.

 ## 4. Information Panel